Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Projective models of Kummer surfaces in characteristic not two

 where we are assuming that $i,j,k,l$ are all different indices.
-According to how the polynomial $f(x)+\tfrac{1}{4}g(x)^2$ decomposes into irreducible polynomials over $k$, the number of tropes and singular points of $X$ defined over $k$ are described in the following table:
+According to how the polynomial $f(x)+\tfrac{1}{4}g(x)^2$ decomposes into irreducible polynomials over $k$, the number of tropes and singular points of $X$ defined over $k$ are described in table \ref{t1}.

-The number of tropes of each type is not too difficult to compute from the description that we have given, but there are two cases that are quite subtle: \begin{enumerate} \item The number of tropes of type $T_{ijk}$ can be $0$ or $4$ when $f(x)+\tfrac{1}{4}g(x)^2$ decomposes in $3$ different quadrics.
+The number of tropes of each type follows directly from the combinatorics of the Weierstrass points, except in two subtle cases: \begin{enumerate} \item The number of tropes of type $T_{ijk}$ can be $0$ or $4$ when $f(x)+\tfrac{1}{4}g(x)^2$ decomposes in $3$ different quadrics.
 The number of tropes is $4$ if and only if all quadrics split over the same quadratic number field, as in that case, assuming that the roots of the quadrics are $\{\omega_1,\omega_2\}$, $\{\omega_3,\omega_4\}$ and $\{\omega_5,\omega_6\}$, the tropes $\{T_{135}, T_{136}, T_{145}, T_{146}\}$ are defined over the field of definition of $\calC$. \item The number of tropes of type $T_{ijk}$ can be $0$ or $1$ when $f(x)+\tfrac{1}{4}g(x)^2$ is irreducible.
 The number of tropes is $1$ if and only if the Galois group of the sextic is either $C_6$ or $S_3$, in which case there is a partition of the roots $\{\{\omega_i,\omega_j,\omega_k\},\{\omega_l,\omega_m,\omega_n\}\}$ preserved by the Galois group \cite{Awtrey2015IrreducibleResolvents}, and therefore $T_{ijk}$ is defined over the field of definition of $\calC$. \end{enumerate} The tropes for these special examples have been computed in \texttt{Examples.m}.\\

 Consider the blow-up $Y\rightarrow X$.
 The preimage of every trope of $X$ is a line in $Y$ that we will denote by either $\hat{T}_i$ or $\hat{T}_{ijk}$.
 Then, in $Y$ the tropes no longer intersect each other and they only intersect with the exceptional divisors $E_O$ and $E_{ij}$ according to the following rules: